 IVR is also designed to manage waiting times when an agent is not immediately available.
 The aim here is to avoid dropped calls and customer dissatisfaction.

 Some requests do not require any particular knowledge but the time spent by your agents to answer them is high.
-Take as an example the progress of a package delivery: agent will take a few minutes to look for the file and tracking data, not counting the time it takes to handle the call.
+Take as an example the progress of a package delivery: the agent will take a few minutes to look for the file and tracking data, not counting the time it takes to handle the call.